 Mary’s back was killing her and the choppy ride did not help at all.
 She was constantly trying to find a less painful position.
 One of the best she found was kneeling on the floor and resting her upper body on a berth.
 The problem was that after a while even that position was not comfortable and she had to switch.
 We considered various alternatives for where to spend the night.
 We rejected Kemer as being too far from Istanbul, giving us too long a distance for tomorrow, which would be a long stretch.
 The next possible anchorage was Karabiga.
 Its description in Heikell was very attractive.
 Manos and Mary, however, were for pushing further for today.
 So, we decided to go to the small island of Pasalimani.

 Manos prepared a delicious potato salad with tuna fish, capers, and a mustard sauce.
 We ate it together with some left over pasta.
 The GSM indicated that we had voice mail.
 It was Alice whom I called in Kalami.
-It is her last evening in Samos as tomorrow she is flying to Athens and the day after back to Washington, D.C.
+It was her last evening in Samos as tomorrow she will be flying to Athens and the day after back to Washington, D.C.
 As we were getting to retire for the night, to our surprise the GSM phone chirped.
 It was Andonis calling from Athens.
-He is flying to Istanbul tomorrow and was very glad to hear that we were also close and planned to be there by tomorrow evening.
+He will be flying to Istanbul tomorrow and was very glad to hear that we were also close and planned to be there by tomorrow evening.